benjaminthhansen073-pixel/THH-HUB-MM2-7272723667482834823482374823758738472834787562387423758728374/README.md

             0
         )

-    local reachedBelow =
+    local movedBelow =
-        smoothFlyTo(
-            underPosition,
+        smoothMove(
+            below,
             coinFarm.travelSpeed,
-            1.2
+            0.75,
+            coin
         )

-    if not reachedBelow
+    if not movedBelow
-        or not coinFarm.enabled then
+        or not coinExists(coin) then

-        return false
-    end

-    if not coinExists(
-        coin
-    ) then

         return false
     end